mlazos/mlazos.github.io/site-src/blog-content/posts/2017-12-28-Joint-Distribution-Matching-Triangle-Gan.md

 The losses here show how the generator objective is the inverse of the discriminator objective.
 We coerce `fake_x_scores_drf`, `fake_x_scores_dfxfy`, and `fake_y_scores_drf` to the label `1` and `fake_y_scores_dfxfy` to label `0`, the exact opposite of the labels in the discriminator loss.
 We once again use the `AdamOptimizer` to minimize the generator loss with respect to the generator variables.

 ### Training Procedure
 Now the final step is generate our samples and train both the discriminators and the generators simultaneously.
 The data distribution we are trying to approximate is a mixture of 4 bivariate gaussians with means and variances described in the [paper](https://papers.nips.cc/paper/7109-triangle-generative-adversarial-networks) and our noise distribution is a guassian with mean 0 and variance 10.
-The higher variance is useful to make sure the noise distribution's support is a superset of the support of the distribution we are trying to sample from.
+The higher variance is useful to make sure the noise distribution has mass over the support of the distribution we are trying to sample from.
 This is a small optimization that means the generator network no longer needs to learn to stretch the space of the noise distribution to match the sample space of the data distribution.
 This speeds up training time because the network has fewer properties that it needs to learn.
 We adopt a simplified training procedure to get faster results on a 2.6GHz laptop CPU.
 First we sample 1000 pairs from our data distribution.
 500 act as supervised labeled pairs and 500 act as our independent $x$ and $y$ samples to provide to the generators to generate the fake $x$ and fake $y$ samples.
 We then pass the data to the respective training steps for the discriminator and generator.
 We iterate through this process 1000 times.
 [The full code is available on GitHub](https://github.com/mlazos/triangle-gan-tf).

 ```python
 for i in range(0, 1000):